Tomb Raider: The Last Revelation: Development

 The atmosphere and puzzle design deliberately harkened back to the design principles of the original Tomb Raider.
 The puzzle elements focused back on the solving of problems rather than exploring large environments for keys as had been happening in earlier sequels.
 Several elements, such as the UI menus and the opening tutorial level, were entirely redesigned so the game would act as a reintroduction of the character to players.
 In addition to new moves, Lara's existing moveset and animations were tweaked to be easier for players to activate.
 The targeting system was improved so Lara would lock into enemies within range and could toggle between them.
 In addition, the enemy AI was reworked to be more reactive and strategic.
 Speaking on the companion AI, Sandham remembered it being difficult to program effectively as it was a new feature in gaming at the time.
 While a multiplayer option was considered, it was rejected due to time and resource limits.
 A separate tutorial area was similarly removed to reduce workload, with tutorial elements instead incorporated into the opening levels.

 While using the same basic engine design as had been used up to Tomb Raider III, the team redesigned and rebuilt it as far as possible, with an estimated 90% of the code being new.
 The engine redesign allowed the environment to have more 3D architecture and interactive objects within levels than earlier titles, along with more context-sensitive lighting.
 Lara's model was redesigned to remove the polygonal appearance of earlier instalments as much as possible.
 She was also given more animation during cutscenes, allowing her to blink and have lip movements when talking.
 The cutscene design, which had real-time sequences merging into gameplay and "natural" zone transitions linking the narrative, was inspired by the cinematic style of Final Fantasy VII and Metal Gear Solid.
+To make the game more accessible, the inventory rings were replaced by simpler scrolling inventory menus, and the loading screens were removed.

 Previous instalments had first been produced for PlayStation and then ported to PC without any changes.
 With The Last Revelation a dedicated PC version was developed.
 As a result, the team could incorporate additional graphical elements and techniques such as bump mapping which were unachievable on the PlayStation hardware.
 The Tomb Raider series had been exclusive to Sony's PlayStation following an exclusivity deal during production of Tomb Raider II in 1997.
 With the end of the deal in 1999, Core Design decided to port the game to Sega's new Dreamcast console.
 The aim was to have the title running at 60 frames per second, and incorporate improved lighting alongside graphical features from the PC version.